harshitaggarwal-1999/harshitaggarwal-1999/README.md

 - 🔭 I’m currently working on polishing my DataStructures Skills
 - 🌱 I’m currently learning Selenium, Django
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on My Skills
 - 🤔 I’m looking for help with Django
 - 💬 Ask me about Cars and new Technologies
 - 📫 How to reach me: Gmail : harshitagg0310@gmail.com